 In any case, the product doesn’t work for me and what they’ve said to me would suggest that there was no reason for it to work at all.
 It is, for all intents and purpose, no more useful than a pound/dollar store product or an own-brand one.
 The only difference is the cost and how much of the product you get for that cost.

 It’s so hard to find any product that works, in an industry that avoids scientific scrutiny.
 Instead, companies like La Roche-Posay’s rely on flimsy sponsored events and industry jargon to make it sound sciency, and I just find that frustrating.

-It’s been more than 5 months since I started my complaint, and I’ve kept up my request for the studies they said existed.
+It’s been more than five months since I started my complaint, and I’ve kept up my request for the studies they said existed.
 However, they now just completely ignore me on Facebook and by email.